 More broadly, for many people across the world, long COVID is associated with serious neurological and neurocognitive impairments, a phenomenon sometimes also referred to as neuro-COVID.

 “Pointy orange things, and of course, they’re carrots.
-I was just struggling to search for the names of things,” said Dr Kerry Smith, a UK family doctor, referring to her post-Covid symptoms after she contracted the virus from a patient who had returned from Wuhan, China who presented with a fever and persistent cough.
+I was struggling to search for the names of things,” said Dr Kerry Smith, a UK family doctor, referring to her post-COVID symptoms after she contracted the virus from a patient who had returned from Wuhan, China, who presented with a fever and persistent cough.

-If you would like more advice on alleviating long COVID and improving your symptoms, we are here for you.
+If you would like more guidance on managing long COVID and alleviating your symptoms, we are here to help.

 What can you do to help?